 There are lots of simple things you can do at home to help your child be ready for reading when they start school.

 3. The children who come to our Early Literacy Classes love to sing and so do we!
 Lots of nursery songs provided by your favourite CBeebies characters can be found here.
 Encourage them to sing along, clap and dance.
 Children learn new words more easily when they come with a tune, a rhythm and a rhyme.

-4. Play a listening game - before a child can learn to recognise and hear different letter sounds, it is really important that they can recognise common sounds.
+4. Play a listening game - before a child can learn to recognise and hear different letter sounds, it is really important that they can recognise ordinary sounds.
 When you are out on your daily walk, why not play a game together to see if you can hear and name sounds such as birds singing, a car or motorbike?
 And if you are indoors, can you hear and recognise the kettle boiling, the toilet flushing or a knock at the door?

 5. We love a picture book at Learn to Love to Read.
 And picture books can be for all ages.
 Take a look at Picture Book Party and you can download lots of activities linked to your favourite books.